Director: Mario A. Bianchet, PhD. Office: WBSBS 608B

 Differential Scanning Calorimetry (DSC) is an analytical technique for characterizing the thermal stability of biomolecules.
 It does this by measuring the heat change associated with the molecule’s thermal denaturation when heated at a constant rate.
 DSC is also used to determine the change in heat capacity.
 DSC can elucidate the factors contributing to the folding and stability of native biomolecules.
 The facility has a Malvern Microcal VP-CAPILLARY DSC Micro Calorimeter.
 These systems deliver direct, label-free, and in-solution measurements of binding affinity and thermodynamic parameters in a single experiment.

 Automatic imaging of crystal trays.
-The Formulatrix Rockimager® automatically records images of crystallization drops while maintaining crystal trays at a constant temperature.
+Two Formulatrix Rockimagers ® are available to automatically records images of crystallization drops while maintaining crystal trays at a constant temperature.
 High optical resolution is achieved by increasing the numerical aperture of the objective and combining multiple slices into one Extended Focus Image.
 The instrument also facilitates record-keeping for the barcoded crystal trays.
 Multiple images of each drop can be captured with user-adjustable settings, including exposure, polarization, and condenser aperture.

 RATES